Cocaine (Crack) Addiction

-- Sudden cardiac death
+- Sudden cardiac death.

-- Brain seizures
+- Brain seizures.

-- Irregular heartbeat
+- Irregular heartbeat/increased heart rate.

-- Violent actions
+- Violent actions.

 In a person who is addicted, his or her cocaine use becomes an obsession and strong urge that can cause:

-- Loss of control over his or her life
+- Loss of control over his or her life.

-- A willingness to do anything to get more cocaine
+- A willingness to do anything to get more cocaine.

-- Spending a tremendous amount of money on his or her habit
+- Spending a tremendous amount of money on his or her habit.

-- A loss of interest in friends, family, and social activities
+- A loss of interest in friends, family, and social activities.

-- A need to take the drug just to feel “normal”
+- A need to take the drug just to feel “normal."

-Why do people become addicted to cocaine?
+How do people become addicted to cocaine?